Scotland at the FIFA World Cup

-The Scotland national football team has appeared eight times at the FIFA World Cup, including five consecutive tournaments from 1974 to 1990.
+The Scotland national football team has appeared nine times at the FIFA World Cup, including five consecutive tournaments from 1974 to 1990.
 The team has never advanced beyond the first round of the finals competition.
 They have missed out on progressing to the second round three times on goal difference: in 1974, when Brazil edged them out; in 1978, when the Netherlands progressed; and in 1982, when the Soviets qualified.
 Although never qualifying for the next round, they have still caused some big upsets, for example their 3-2 win over the Netherlands in 1978.
-Following a 4-2 victory against Denmark, giving them enough points to place first in Group C, the Scotland team successfully qualified for the 2026 FIFA World Cup, making it their first appearance in 28 years.
+A 4-2 victory against Denmark clinched a spot at the 2026 FIFA World Cup, which was their first appearance in the finals since 1998.

 Background

 The Scottish Football Association (SFA) is the second oldest in the world; it was founded in 1873, the year after the first official international match was played between Scotland and England at Hamilton Crescent, Glasgow.

 The FIFA World Cup is an international association football competition contested by the men's national teams of the members of the Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The competition has been held every four years since the first tournament in 1930, except in 1942 and 1946, due to World War II.

 The World Cup consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
 The qualification phase, which currently take place over the three years preceding the Finals, is used to determine which teams qualify for the Finals.
-The current format of the Finals involves 32 teams competing at venues within the host nation (or nations) over a period of about a month.
+The current format of the Finals involves 48 teams competing at venues within the host nation (or nations) over a period of about a month.
 The World Cup Finals is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.